makerspet/makerspet.github.io/_pages/shipping-policy.md

     <li>Similar to CE certification regulations, as far as we know, there are exemptions from FCC certification for sub-assemblies sold in USA.
 The sub-assembly user has to take care of FCC certification - with the exceptions for DIY hobbyists mentioned above.</li>
     <li>For example, Let's say you purchase an Arduino LiDAR/motor expansion board (a sub-assembly) and an ESP32 development board.
 Let's say you plug the ESP32 development board into the expansion board, add motors, wheels, a battery, a LiDAR and place the whole thing into a plastic enclosure.
 Let's say this is your final product that you'd like to offer for sale in the US.
 If you take this product to an FCC-accredited EMC testing lab, your ESP32-and-expansion-board assembly may (will, according to our experience) fail at least some FCC tests and limits.
 However, if you enclose your assembly into, say, an additional RF shield - say, while leaving the ESP32 RF antenna outside - now your final product might pass FCC tests.
 Therefore, it is up to you - not the sub-assembly vendor - to correctly engineer, select components, test and certify your final product.</li>
   </ul>
+  <li>USPS First-Class does not provide tracking or delivery estimate</li>
 </ul>

 <p>Since we are a US-based busines, we follow the relevant US export laws and regulations.
 Therefore: